SymbioticEDA/sva-demos/README.md

     // in any cycle when a is high, b must be high 1 to 2 cycles later assert property (a |-> ##[1:2] b);

+The assertion fails at step 16 because b is not high between 1 and 2 cycles after a.
+At step 6 the assertion is disabled due to reset being high.

 ![delay](images/02-delay.png)

 ## Demo 3: Consecutive